+\paragraph{Trit encoding.} The first idea is to encode elements of the each gap array where the comma between gaps is encoded with a $2$ symbol.
+The encoding of each number ({ie} gap) $x$ is its binary representation, minus the leading ``$1$'', plus a closing ``$2$'', \eg, $19_{10} \rightarrow 10011_{2} \rightarrow 00112$.
+The ``$2$'' at the end of each encoded integer serves as a delimiter between two successive integer encodings and because the binary representation of any number starts with $1$, we can remove it from the trit list before compression. \figureRef{gaps_to_trits} illustrates the trit encoding on gap lists.

-The trit encoding by itself doesn't have very good compression rates.
-On top of that, it doesn't take advantage of the clustering the databases we consider.
+Now the question is how to encode these trits, knowing that they are not random.
+We want to take advantage of the clustering the databases we consider.
 We therefore add a contextual method on this trit encoding to get our efficient compression methods.

-\paragraph{Arithmetic coding~\cite[61--62]{Abramson1963} for trits.} Suppose you have a sequence of $n$ trits with an estimate of the proportion of ``$0$'', ``$1$'' and ``$2$'' symbols denoted respectively $P(0), P(1), P(2)$ with $P(0) + P(1) + P(2) = 1.$ If the trit sequence has $n_i$ symbols $i$ for $i \in \{0,1,2\}$ with $n_0+n_1+n_2 = n$, then a perfect arithmetic encoder will encode your sequence using
+\paragraph{Arithmetic coding~\cite[61--62]{Abramson1963} for trits.} Suppose you have a sequence of $n$ trits with an estimate of the proportion of ``$0$'', ``$1$'' and ``$2$'' symbols denoted respectively $P(0), P(1), P(2)$ with $P(0) + P(1) + P(2) = 1$.
+If the trit sequence has $n_i$ symbols $i$ for $i \in \{0,1,2\}$ with $n_0+n_1+n_2 = n$, then a perfect arithmetic encoder will encode your sequence using

 bits.
-This is optimal for random trit sequences with respective symbol frequencies of $0,1,2$ equal to $P(0),P(1),P(2)$.
-However, our trit encoding of the gaps of the posting list are not independent because of the clustering.
+This is optimal for random trit sequences with respective symbol frequencies of $0, 1, 2$ equal to $P(0), P(1), P(2)$.
+However, our trit encoding of the gap lists are not independent because of the clustering.
 We therefore add some context in our arithmetic coding.

-\paragraph{Context arithmetic coding for trits.} In context coding, we don't use absolute probabilities $P(0),P(1),P(2)$ but use instead some probabilities that depend on the previously decoded trits --- the context.
-In order not to store too many probabilities, we only use as context the last $\gamma$ encoded trits and use the probabilities $P(i|C)$ as our probabilities in our arithmetic coding\footnote{That doesn't say how we encode our first $\gamma$ trits since there is no or not enough context.
-We use an arithmetic encoder with less context (or no context at all for the firts trit) to handle these first trits.}.
+\paragraph{Context arithmetic coding for trits.} In context coding, we don't use absolute probabilities $P(0), P(1), P(2)$ but use instead some probabilities that depend on the previously decoded trits --- the context $C$.
+In order not to store too many probabilities, we only use as context the last $\gamma$ encoded trits and use the probabilities $P(i \mid C)$ as our probabilities in our arithmetic coding.
+We use an arithmetic encoder with less context (or no context at all for the first trit) to handle the first trits.